Aeroluna/LunaCoopMod/README.md

 Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
 Increasing the lingering duration allows running away before the 85% damage reduction fades.

+- Added Defender Mode ability to Infested Liberators.
+  - Uses a slightly slower attack speed version of the Liberator AG weapon.
+  - Has a Volatile Spray weapon which sprays enemies with acid, leaving behind a pool that deals damage and slows, but requires energy to use.
+  - Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
+Normal means of energy regeneration are suppressed.
+  - Benefits from Automated Mitosis upgrade.

+I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
+Also gives more reason to invest in sky Stukov.

 ## Fenix

 - Remove Disruptors.